 The clerk of the circuit court in each county holds divorce records for divorces that were granted in that county.

-Searchable West Virginia Databases and other Helpful Links
+Searchable West Virginia Vital Records Databases and Links